Fat Bike Buyers' Guide 2021

 Fat bikes have had a boom, but now their sales are growing again.
 The reason why more and more people want a fat bike is simply that they are fun.
 You can’t help but have a huge smile on your face after going out for a ride on a fat bike.
 If you want a no-fuss bike that you can just get out and ride, no matter the conditions, then a fat bike is the bike for you.

-What is the difference between a fat bike and a mountain bike?
+The difference between a fat bike and a mountain bike

 How to pick a fat bike